jkotlinski/gbchrono/README.md

 ## Why Participate?

- * have fun
+ * Have fun!
- * contribute to Game Boy science
+ * Contribute to Game Boy science!
- * learn the true speed of your Game Boy
+ * Learn the accuracy of your Game Boy!